michalgm/curiosityhacked.org/oakland/CHILL.md

 This January, we will be starting a part time program in our Oakland location, with the intention of adding a full time program for all ages, hopefully in Autumn 2016.
 Initially, we are focusing on middle school to early high school age kids who can commit to 2-3 days a week.
 We will be expanding the ages as our community needs.

-####Please join us on Thursday 12/10/15 at 6:30pm for our information night!

 **3 Day Option $575/ month**
 **Mondays, Tuesdays, Wednesdays 10-4pm**